-Figure 5-19 contains examples of the merging steps and Figure 5-20 for the regional weight factor.
+Figure 5-23 contains examples of the merging steps and Figure 5-24 for the regional weight factor.

 Following the common practice to modify the W99 snow climatology by reducing the values by 50 % over first-year sea ice in the central Arctic (Tilling et al., 2018), the reduction is applied based on the ice type information for the particular orbit.
-This correction stems from Kurtz & Farrell 2011, that showed IceBridge measured snow thicknesses on FYI to be about 50% of the W99 estimates that are based on measurements made on MYI.
+This correction stems from Kurtz & Farrell (2011), which showed IceBridge measured snow thicknesses on FYI to be about 50% of the W99 estimates that are based on measurements made on MYI.
 Note that this scaling is applied only on the W99 snow, not on the AMSR2 snow depth.
 The scaled snow depth is:

-$$c = (1 - f{myi}) c{fyi} w$$

-$sd = sd{merged} - c \cdot sd{merged}$
+$$c = (1 - f{myi}) c{fyi} w$$ $$sd = sd{merged} - c \cdot sd{merged}$$

-Where $c{fyi} = 0.5$ is the W99 scaling over first-year sea ice, c the total scaling factor including multiyear sea ice fraction f{myi} and the weight factor.
+Where $c{fvi} = 0.5$ is the W99 scaling over first-year sea ice, c the total scaling factor including multiyear sea ice fraction f{mvi} and the weight factor.

-Figure 5-21: Steps for creating the monthly merged snow depth climatology.
+Figure 5-23: Steps for creating the monthly merged snow depth climatology.
 This example is for April, from left to right: 1) Warren snow depth climatology, 2) Monthly snow composite from daily AMSR2 data, 3) Low-pass filtered composite and 4) Merged Warren/AMSR2 with regional weight factor applied

-Figure 5-22: Regional weight factor for the W99 snow depth climatology
+Figure 5-24: Regional weight factor for the W99 snow depth climatology

-An example of the results with merged snow is in Figure 5-21.
+An example of the results with merged snow is in Figure 5-25.
 There are significantly less data gaps outside the central Arctic Basin, while retaining the W99 information on areas potentially covered with multiyear sea ice, areas where AMSR2 lacks sensitivity.

-Figure 5-23: Performance example of sea ice thickness with the merged W99/AMSR2 snow product.
-Upper panel is the AWI CryoSat-2 v2.0 sea ice product with W99 snow and lower panel the sea ice thickness with merged W99/AMSR2 snow depth climatology.
+Figure 5-25: Performance example of sea ice thickness with the merged W99/AMSR2 snow product.
+(Top) AWI CryoSat-2 v2.0 sea ice product with W99 snow.
+(Bottom) sea ice thickness with merged W99/AMSR2 snow depth climatology.
 The improvements are most drastic in areas outside the domain (marked with green rectangles) of the W99 climatology (marked with purple polygon)